ftonneau/repeat-char.kak/README.md

 * the **default count**: i.e., the default value of _n_.

 Assume for example that the hotkey is `<a-r>`.
-Then, whenever you'll type `<a-r>` in Insert Mode, the plugin will prompt you to enter a positive integer (_n_) followed by a non-numeric character (`c`).
+Then, whenever you'll type `<a-r>` in Insert Mode, the plugin will prompt you to enter a positive integer (`_n_`) followed by a non-numeric character (`c`).
 There should be no space between the integer and the character, and both can be omitted:

-* if you omit everything (i.e., if you just press ENTER at the prompt), then the default character will be inserted default-count times.
+* If you omit everything (i.e., if you just press ENTER at the prompt), then the default character will be inserted default-count times.

-* if you specify `n` and omit the character, then the default character will be inserted _n_ times, and _n_ **will become the new default count**.
+* If you specify `n` and omit the character, then the default character will be inserted _n_ times, and _n_ **will become the new default count**.

-* if you omit the integer and specify `c`, then `c` will be inserted default-count times, and `c` **will become the new default character**.
+* If you omit the integer and specify `c`, then `c` will be inserted default-count times, and `c` **will become the new default character**.

-* if you specify both an integer `n` and a character `c`, then `c` will be inserted _n_ times; also, _n_ will become the new default count, and `c` will become the new default character.
+* If you specify both an integer `n` and a character `c`, then `c` will be inserted _n_ times; also, _n_ will become the new default count, and `c` will become the new default character.